 The YMCA uses outside vendors to conduct periodic network security audits to help prevent security breaches.
 The Metropolitan YMCA office follows published document management procedures providing for the timely destruction of outdated personal information.

-The YMCA masks all but the last four digits of your credit card and bank account numbers in the Y-MAPSS application screens.
+The YMCA masks all but the last four digits of your credit card and bank account numbers that are stored electronically.

 The YMCA uses SSL (secure socket layer) transmission to transmit electronic funds transfer payments to and from financial institutions.